Parsely/python-adv-slides/README.md

 I have given this presentation at places like BarCamp, HackNY, and other smaller conferences and gatherings.

+## View the slides online

 Slides can be viewed in compiled form at:

 http://pixelmonkey.org/pub/python-training/

+## How this was built

+Using Python, of course.
+It's turtles all the way down.

+I wrote the slides using [reST](http://docutils.sourceforge.net/rst.html), and specifically Docutils [support for S5 export](http://docutils.sourceforge.net/docs/user/slide-shows.html).
+Scripts are included to compile the presentation from the index.rst file and also to allow development of new slides with live recompilation using pyinotify (Linux systems only).
+See `build.sh` and `monitor.sh` for more information.